 Bicycle racks are in front of the lower entrance.

-1. Welcome and roll call of Neighborhood Council representatives.
+1. Welcome and roll call of Neighborhood Council Elected Representatives.
 5 minutes

 2. Approval of outstanding minutes. https://drive.google.com/drive/folders/1aXqQiejy_sYA7SVS6FvNNndGc8oVtheX?usp=sharing